opprDev/mmpsg-landing-page/README.md

 This project was commissioned in order to develop a Landing Page an innovative consulting service related charges.

-Estimated Hours: 10h
+Estimated Hours: 30h

-Actual Hours: 26h
+Actual Hours: ??h

 ## Summary